-Campo de Fiori is bustling piazza located just south of the Piazza Navona in Rome, which l have written about before.
+Campo de Fiori is a bustling piazza located just south of the Piazza Navona in Rome, which l have written about before.
 It borders the districts of Parione and Regola.
-It has become a must visit destination for tourists, both day and night, much to the annoyance of the locals that reside there.
+It has become a must-visit destination for tourists, both day and night, much to the annoyance of the locals that reside there.

 Campo de Fiori:

 Campo de Fiori is an open-air market that takes place daily.
 The aroma of bread, freshly made and taken out of the oven fills the air as the square comes alive.
 It’s quite interesting listening to the fishmongers jostling for attention with their song-like invitations to their counter for fresh fish.

 Campo de Fiori Rome: A brief history

 The name Campo de Fiori was given to this plaza in the middle ages when it was just a meadow used for agricultural purposes.
 Its central location makes it quite convenient to many touristy areas of Rome, like the Pantheon, Colosseum, Spanish Steps, and Piazza Venezia.
 No need for buses or trains, as they are walkable.
 Campo de Fiori means “field of flowers” in English.
 Campo de Fiori has a very dark history.

 The square was used as the place for public executions.
 People, mostly criminals, were hanged, thrown in vats of boiling oil, or killed in other gruesome ways.
 In those days, the Catholic church regarded itself as the supreme power.
 Anyone who dared speak out against the church either had to recant their story and acknowledge the church’s power or they faced execution for their “heresy”.

 One such person who defied the church was a philosopher by the name of Giordano Bruno.
 Bruno was an Italian Dominican friar, mathematician, poet, and astrologer.
 Among his many claims was that the universe was infinite and could have no celestial body at its center.
 He also dared to suggest that the distant planets could have a life of their own!
 The cheeky bastard :-).